pvbestinfoo/Atari_8-Bit_Rom_Image_File_Explorer/README.md

 To see how to check that Type_18 is the right one, see [Modifying and save a CART cartridge type ROM image file](https://github.com/pvbestinfoo/Atari-8-bit-Rom-File-Explorer/edit/main/README.md#modify-and-save-a-cart-cartridge-type-rom-image-file).

-Then, ARIFE will display all the following ROM image information on screen:
+Then, ARIFE Tool will display all the following ROM image information on screen:
 - Size and number of banks, and corresponding memory addresses
 - ROM cartridge vectors and flag
 - ROM cartridge name and copyright date for an Atari 5200 ROM (if it exists)